Research and teaching centre

 Tracking variations in the internal structure of materials

-E.g. Monitoring of the swelling of a lithium battery (Li-ions) during its charge/discharge cycles.
-The 3D image of the whole battery (low resolution micro-CT, 1 vx = 42 µm) allows repositioning on the same area between two states of charge (SOC) for high resolution micro-CT acquisition (1 vx = 1.6 µm).
-Analysis of the 3D images provides a measure of the thickness of the electrode and allows its swelling to be quantified.
+E.g. Monitoring the swelling of the leaves of a lithium battery (Li-ions) during its charge/discharge cycles.
+The 3D image of the entire battery (low-resolution micro-CT, 1 vx = 42 µm) is used to reposition on the same area between two states of charge (SOC) for high-resolution micro-CT acquisition (1 vx = 1.6 µm).
+Analysis of the 3D images provides a measure of the thickness of the electrode and enables its swelling to be quantified.

 Vidal et al, Journal of Power Sources, 2021.
 Si-C/G based anode swelling and porosity evolution in 18650 casing and in pouch cell.